House GOP gives Twitter's Jack Dorsey a deadline, says report

 This is the same day Dorsey and Sheryl Sandberg, Facebook's chief operating officer, are expected to testify before the Senate Intelligence Committee.

-The social media company faces criticism from Republicans after President Donald Trump tweeted that social media firms discriminate against conservatives last Saturday.
+The social media company faces criticism from Republicans after President Donald Trump tweeted Saturday that social media firms discriminate against conservatives.
 Dorsey explained Twitter's approach to policing its service the following day.

-Other tech companies, including Facebook and Google, are also facing pressure to provide Congress with answers about election interference.
-Sen. Richard Burr on Thursday rejected an offer from Google's senior vice president of global affairs, Kent Walker, to testify before the Intelligence Committee.
+Other tech companies, including Facebook and Google, are also facing pressure to provide Congress with more answers about election interference.
+Sen. Richard Burr, the Republican head of the Senate Intelligence Committee rejected on Thursday an offer from Google that its senior vice president of global affairs, Kent Walker, testify before the committee.

-"I told them I wasn't accepting the senior vice president," Burr, who's the committee's chairman, told The Washington Post.
+"I told them I wasn't accepting the senior vice president," Burr told The Washington Post.

 Follow the Money: This is how digital cash is changing the way we save, shop and work.